“Changes in climate can potentially shape the environment in which we operate and the missions we are required to do.”

 - Everything Change makes an interesting and free CliFi anthology series.
 You can download all three parts of this collection for free.
 Download – VOLUME ONE – VOLUME TWO – VOLUME THREE

-In particular, further reading I brought up both recently and in the past is the CliFi story “Victor and the Fish.”
-Taking place in Montanna, the story seems less like science fiction and more like reality
+In particular, further reading I have mentioned both recently and in the past includes the CliFi story of “Victor and the Fish.”
+Set in Montana, the story seems less like science fiction and more like reality.

 There has recently been several rescues of hikers overcome by heat while hiking the AT in Maine.
 This wasn’t part of my planning for the Mahoosucs.